es-progress/zephyr/docs/remix.md

     zephyrctl remix ubuntu-20.04.6-desktop-amd64.iso
     ```

-    By default this will create the remixed ISO file named `zephyr.iso` in current directory.
+    By default, this will create a remixed ISO file named `zephyr.iso` in the current directory.
-    This default can be configured or you can set a filename on CLI also.
+    This can be configured or you can set a filename on CLI also.
     For details run `zephyrctl help remix`.

     !!! success